adityanichkawade/Adorn-DataVisualization/README.md

 Adorn Data Visualization Library is writtern is Javascript based on HTML5 Canvas.
 Its is purely writtern is Javascript without any dependency of external libraries.

+Similarily code cyclomatic complexity is maintained which is less than 5, hence code is more clean.

 Currently data visualization part is starting with charts from basic charts and will include other parts of data visualization

 Sample Example